 What constitutes "great geographical distance" for purposes of determining the elements of the hearing has not been defined by the courts.
 However, it is reasonable to conclude that distances that interfere with the offender's ability to compel the attendance of witnesses or presentation of evidence would offend fundamental principles of due process.
-For example, an on-site probable cause hearing may not be required where the geographical consideration is the distance between New York City and Newark, New Jersey, or between Cincinnati and Covington, Kentucky.
-By contrast, such a hearing may be warranted where the distance is between Los Angeles and New York, or between Seattle and Portland, Oregon.
-Therefore, where violations in a receiving state will form the foundation for revocation proceedings in the sending state and geography may present problems in such future proceedings, the hearing officer in the receiving state should error on the side of caution by providing the offender a Morrissey/Gagnon type probable cause hearing.
+For example, an on-site probable cause hearing may not be required where the geographical consideration is the distance between New York City and Newark, New Jersey, or between Cincinnati, Ohio and Covington, Kentucky.
+By contrast, such a hearing may be warranted where the distance is between Los Angeles, CA and New York City, NY.
+Therefore, where violations in a receiving state will form the foundation for revocation proceedings in the sending state and geography may present problems in such future proceedings, the hearing officer in the receiving state should err on the side of caution by providing the offender a Morrissey/Gagnon type probable cause hearing.
 See, California v.
 Crump, supra.

-It should be noted that the actual decision to revoke the terms and conditions of supervision do not rest with officials in the receiving state but rather with officials in the sending state.
+Again, the actual decision to revoke an offender's community supervision does not rest with officials in the receiving state but rather with officials in the sending state.
 The purpose of the hearing in the receiving state is to ascertain the facts and circumstances upon which the alleged violations occurred.
-The hearing is generally a fact finding hearing and not an adjudication of the merits of the alleged violations as grounds for revocation of probation, parole or other supervised release.
-Allegations of due process violations in the actual revocation of probation or parole are matters properly addressed during proceedings in the sending states after the offender's return.
+The hearing is generally a fact finding hearing and not an adjudication of the merits of the alleged violations as grounds for revocation of community supervision.
+Allegations of due process violations in the actual revocation of community supervision are matters properly addressed during proceedings in the sending state after the offender's return.
 See, People ex rel.
 Crawford v.
 State, 329 N.Y.S.2d 739 (N.Y.
 1972); State ex rel.
 Nagy v.
 Alvis, 90 N.E.2d 582 (Ohio 1950); State ex rel.
 Reddin v.
 Meekma, 306 N.W.2d 664 (Wis.
 1981); Bills v.
 Shulsen, 700 P.2d 317 (Utah 1985).

 IV.
-Retaking Based on Violations that Occur in another State
+Retaking Based on Violations that Occur in Another State

-If the retaking of an offender is based on violations of the terms and conditions of supervision that occur in the sending state, the hearing to which the offender is entitled may be substantially less.
-In general, where the violation has occurred in sending state, for example during a visit, the hearing will generally consist of the following elements:
+If the retaking of an offender is based on violations of the conditions of supervision that occur in another state, the hearing to which the offender is entitled may be substantially less.
+In general, if the violation occurs during a visit for example, the hearing will generally consist of the following elements:

 - 1. Notice of the hearing and the purpose of the hearing. - 2.
 Presentation of the alleged violations. - 3.
 Establishment that the officials from the sending state are acting within the proper scope of their authority and are authorized to retake the offender. - 4.
 Establishment that the person sought by officials from the sending state is the person who is the subject of the hearing. - 5.
-A review of documents presented by the officials of the sending state.
-These documents should establish: - a.
+A review of documents that should establish: - a.
 The facts and circumstances of the alleged offense; and - b.
-Evidence that a determination was made by an independent hearing officer in the sending state that there is probable cause to believe the offender committed the alleged acts.
+Evidence that a determination was made by an independent hearing officer that there is probable cause to believe the offender committed the alleged acts.